 Natwest Business Savings

-Natwest pays just 0.01% interest on current and savings accounts, so it's best to check out all of their savings products and move your spare money to the right place.
-The rates across the board are low, so if you bank with Natwest it's probably not worth worrying too much of what savings account your business has.
+Natwest pays just 0.05% interest on current and savings accounts, so it's best to check out all of their savings products and move your spare money to the right place.
+The rates across the board are low, so if you bank with Natwest, it's probably not worth worrying too much about which savings account your business has.

-- The Liquidity Manager notice accounts require 95 days notice for withdrawals but still only returns 0.1% on credit balances.Treasury Reserve places your money on the London money market for a fixed term.
-Rates are negotiated directly with Natwest prior to opening your account.
+- The Liquidity Manager notice accounts require 95 days notice for withdrawals but still only returns 0.4% on credit balances.Treasury Reserve places your money on the London money market for a fixed term.
+Rates are negotiated directly with Natwest before opening your account.

 - Other specialist accounts to manage clients money and non-profit community accounts.

-More information at Natwest Business Savings and Investing.
+More information about Natwest Business Savings and Investing.

 Lloyds Savings Accounts